Environmental issues in New York: Invasive species

 In New York State there are a multitude of different invasive species including the Asian carp, the zebra mussel, emerald ash borer, purple loosestrife, the goby and more.
 An unfortunate byproduct of world travel and trade is the introduction of unwanted invasive species.
 Shipping pallets and crates, luggage, the ballast water of boats and even people can unintentionally transport invasive plants, insects and diseases to new areas.
 Without knowing that they would become problematic, some species have been introduced intentionally for use in landscaping, agriculture and other purposes.
 Invasive species impact all aspects of life, from recreation to livelihood.
 Spotted knapweed is an invasive plant that can take over crop fields, limiting crop production and feed for livestock.
 Hemlock woolly adelgid is an invasive insect that exfoliates and kills hemlock trees, a key species in maintaining important habitat along waterways.

+Environmental Regulatory Agencies in New York

+New York State Department of Environmental Conservation (NYSDEC)

+The New York State Department of Environmental Conservation (NYSDEC) is the lead agency responsible for managing and protecting New York's natural resources and environment.
+Established in 1970 following the first Earth Day and the nationwide push for stronger environmental oversight, the NYSDEC enforces state environmental laws, oversees air and water quality standards, manages public lands and forests, and regulates activities such as hunting, fishing, and industrial emissions.
+The agency plays a key role in addressing climate change, reducing greenhouse gas emissions, and promoting sustainable resource use across the state.

+New York State Energy Research and Development Authority (NYSERDA)

+The New York State Energy Research and Development Authority (NYSERDA) is a public-benefit corporation that promotes energy efficiency, renewable energy, and emissions reduction to support New York State's climate and energy goals.
+Established in 1975, NYSERDA designs and implements programs that advance clean energy innovation, provide incentives for energy-saving technologies, and support the transition to a low-carbon economy.
+It plays a central role in implementing the Climate Leadership and Community Protection Act (CLCPA), including goals for 100% zero-emission electricity by 2040 and net-zero emissions statewide by 2050.